peoray/git-notes/README.md

 # git-notes
-Simple snippets with brief explanation of git commands I find super-useful and use almost daily
+Simple snippets with brief explanation of git commands I find super-useful and use almost daily.

 ---